Bob Kerrey: Military service

 Kerrey served in the United States Navy as a SEAL officer during the Vietnam War.
 He completed Officer Candidate School in Newport, Rhode Island, in 1967.
 He then received assignment to Naval Amphibious Base Coronado and subsequently completed Basic Underwater Demolition/SEAL (BUD/S) training with class 42 in December 1967.
 He received direct assignment to SEAL Team ONE, a separate organization from the Underwater Demolition Teams to which new personnel were normally assigned.
 After extensive pre-deployment training, Kerrey deployed to the Republic of Vietnam as assistant platoon commander with Delta Platoon, SEAL Team ONE in January 1969.

-He was seriously wounded and lost the lower part of his right leg in combat on Hon Tre island near Nha Trang Bay on March 14, 1969.
+Kerrey was seriously wounded and lost the lower part of his right leg in combat on Hon Tre island near Nha Trang Bay on March 14, 1969.
 While suffering shrapnel wounds and blood loss, Kerrey organized his squad in a counterattack that killed or captured enemy Viet Cong.
 He was later medically discharged from the US Navy due to his wounds.
 On May 14, 1970, President Richard Nixon awarded Kerrey the Medal of Honor for his heroic actions.